Contractor Education

 -

-Many contractors assume medical bills are the main concern.
-In reality, the bigger issue is lost income when work cannot continue for days, weeks, or months.
+Medical bills are only part of the problem.
+The bigger issue is lost income when work stops for days, weeks, or longer.

 -

-Not all contractors are covered by workers compensation, and personal health insurance does not replace lost income.
-Liability policies also do not cover personal injuries to the contractor.
+Not all contractors are covered by workers compensation.
+Personal health insurance does not replace income.
+Liability policies do not cover injuries to the contractor.

 -